 3.5 Each LHB acknowledges the following principles:

-3.5.1 The Emergency Ambulance Services Team (EAST) will be held to account by the EAS Joint Committee for the delivery of a strategy for the provision of emergency and non emergency ambulance services for Wales as well as providing assurance that the systems of control in place are robust and reliable.
+3.5.1 The Emergency Ambulance Services Committee Team (EASCT) will be held to account by the EAS Joint Committee for the delivery of a strategy for the provision of emergency and non emergency ambulance services for Wales as well as providing assurance that the systems of control in place are robust and reliable.
 Refer to Standing Order 1.3

 3.5.3 That any decision taken and approved by the Joint Committees in respect of the provision of the Relevant Services is binding on the constituent LHBs and may not be undermined by any subsequent decision or action taken by a constituent LHB.
 Refer to Standing Order 7.2.6